 2016-2020 Megan will be serving as the MMTA Vice President of Membership.
 In this role Megan presented at the 2017 Convention a presentation entitled MMTA 101 for new(er) MMTA Members.
-At the 2018 MMTA Convention Megan presented two sessions for MMTA new(er) members-MMTA 101-Student Programming and MMTA 201-Benefits of MMTA Membership.
+At the 2018 and 2019 MMTA Conventions, Megan presented two sessions for MMTA new(er) members-MMTA 101-Student Programming and MMTA 201-Benefits of MMTA Membership.

 Megan began serving as the MMTA Site Administrator for the South Central Testing Site located in Willmar in 2015.
 In the Fall of 2015, Megan became the MMTA Ensemble Festival site administrator.
 She serves as the Greater Minnesota MMTA Piano Exam Repertoire Analyst (2017-Present)

 Megan has been an Independent Music Teacher since high school.
 She enjoys doing freelance playing for various churches in the area.